Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my fifteenth blog.
 It is for my little pig~

 Today, I was studying a software which named"mininet".
 It is used to create topology of network.
-The tutorials show a simple network that has two hosts which been connected by an invisible link.<br>
+The tutorials show a simple network that has two hosts which been connected by an invisible link.Just like you and me. <br>
-Just like you and me.
 I miss you,too.
 Good night my darling~ (~^_^~)

 ---